 - Working with multiple worksheets and consolidating data.

-- Protect parts of or the entire worksheet and also protect the workbook.
+- Protecting parts of or the entire worksheet and protecting the workbook.

 Macros and Templates

-- Creating and using a simple Macro to record repetitive tasks in Excel.
+- Creating and using a simple Macro which records repetitive tasks in Excel.

-- Creating a template for files used frequently.
+- Creating a template for files you use frequently.

 Microsoft Excel is a powerful tool to create and format spreadsheets and to analyze, evaluate, and calculate data.
 You can use advanced features to manage, track, and chart critical business data to create rich data visualization, PivotTable views, and professional-looking charts.
 You can compile your company’s data into Microsoft Office Excel by retyping or by copying and pasting.
 But importing is most effective when you're working with large amounts of data that would be time-consuming to enter manually or too large to copy and paste.
 In addition, if you import your data, Excel can automatically update your reports and summaries whenever the original source database is updated.
 Your data is always current.